Stanleytowne/dLLM-group-meeting/slide.md

     <img src="images/5bb0fd0b56591483eecc8a4677951fdc65693e3ee9f442f4ad60f4ccd96ba9c9.png">
 </div>

-- The model's confidence in generating an EOS token at the end of the sequence us interpreted as an internal signal of whether the current token length is sufficient
+- The model's confidence in generating an EOS token at the end of the sequence can be interpreted as an internal signal of whether the current token length is sufficient.

 ## DAEDAL